PowerDNS/pdns-ansible/README.md

 assign user privilege to this database.
 Please read requirements before configure this variable

+### pdns_backends_sqlite3_databases
+A list that has the paths to gsqlite3 databases.
+These databases will be initialized by this role.
+Note that these will **not** be added to the PowerDNS configuration.
+This should be done with pdns_backends, see the examples.
+This variable only works on Debian-like operating systems for now.

 ### pdns_config
 A dict detailing the configuration of PowerDNS.
 You should not set the following options here (other variables set these):